 Pierre Vallet has enjoyed a long-term musical partnership with Seiji Ozawa working closely with him on some forty operatic productions and concerts throughout Japan, the US and Europe, encompassing a large and diverse repertoire.
 At the Saito Kinen Festival Matsumoto he has conducted Rossini’s Il Barbiere di Siviglia and Humperdink’s Hänsel & Gretel, and has collaborated on many other productions including, most recently, Ravel’s L’enfant et les sortilèges / L’heure espagnole - directed by Laurent Pelly.
 In the summer of 2015 he will be collaborating with him again on Béatrice et Bénédict.

 Pierre’s symphonic work includes several appearances at the Spoleto Festival USA, and he is a regular guest with the Greenwich Village Orchestra (NYC).
 Repertoire conducted in Spoleto includes works by Fauré, Roussel, Beethoven, Respighi, and Mendelssohn, while in New York recent work includes a Wagner gala with soprano Christine Goerke, Elgar’s Sea Pictures with Jennifer Johnson Cano, Tchaikovsky Symphony No. 6, Beethoven’s Symphony No 4 and Bruch’s Scottish Fantasy; Ravel's Shéhérazade with Sasha Cooke and Brahms Symphony No 4.
 He next appears with GVO in April 2015, conducting an all Tchaikovsky program.

 He recorded a CD of the Chopin piano concertos with pianist Elizabeth Sombart and the Royal Philharmonic Orchestra at Abbey Road Studios, for release in March 2015.
 In April of 2015 he will conduct the Royal Philharmonic Orchestra in a concert at Cadogan Hall in London.

-Pierre is a long-serving member of the Metropolitan Opera, first as a pianist and coach and later joining the roster of staff conductors, where he has worked closely with conductors including James Levine, Yannick Nézet-Séguin, Emmanuel Villaume, Bertrand de Billy, Ed Gardner, Marco Armiliato, Jiri Belohlávek, Jesús Lopez-Cobos, Alain Altinoglu and Louis Langrée.

-Version B | Pierre Vallet has enjoyed a long-term musical partnership with Seiji Ozawa working closely with him on some forty operatic productions and concerts throughout Japan, the US and Europe, encompassing a large and diverse repertoire.
-At the Saito Kinen Festival Matsumoto he has conducted Rossini’s Il Barbiere di Siviglia and Humperdink’s Hänsel & Gretel, and has collaborated on many other productions including, most recently, Ravel’s L’enfant et les sortilèges / L’heure espagnole - directed by Laurent Pelly.
-In the summer of 2015 he will be collaborating with him again on Béatrice et Bénédict.

-Pierre’s symphonic work includes several appearances at the Spoleto Festival USA, and he is a regular guest with the Greenwich Village Orchestra (NYC).
-Repertoire conducted in Spoleto includes works by Fauré, Roussel, Beethoven, Respighi, and Mendelssohn, while in New York recent work includes a Wagner gala with soprano Christine Goerke, Elgar’s Sea Pictures with Jennifer Johnson Cano, Tchaikovsky Symphony No. 6, Beethoven’s Symphony No 4 and Bruch’s Scottish Fantasy; Ravel's Shéhérazade with Sasha Cooke and Brahms Symphony No 4.
-He next appears with GVO in April 2015, conducting an all Tchaikovsky program.

-He recorded a CD of the Chopin piano concertos with pianist Elizabeth Sombart and the Royal Philharmonic Orchestra at Abbey Road Studios, for release in March 2015.
-In April of 2015 he will conduct the Royal Philharmonic Orchestra in a concert at Cadogan Hall in London.

 Pierre is a long-serving member of the Metropolitan Opera, first as a pianist and coach and later joining the roster of staff conductors.
 He has worked closely with conductors including James Levine, Yannick Nézet-Séguin, Emmanuel Villaume, Bertrand de Billy, Ed Gardner, Marco Armiliato, Jiri Belohlávek, Jesús Lopez-Cobos, Alain Altinoglu and Louis Langrée.